getkirby/kql/README.md

 ### Sending POST Requests

 You can use any HTTP request library in your language of choice to make regular POST requests to your `/api/query` endpoint.
-In this example, we are using [the `fetch` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and JavaScript to retreive data from our Kirby installation.
+In this example, we are using [the `fetch` API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and JavaScript to retrieve data from our Kirby installation.

 ```js
 const api = "https://yoursite.com/api/query";